 Athletes have been sipping this briny beverage for years.
-Experts didn’t know all the reasons why pickle juice was good to drink after exercising.
+Experts didn’t know why pickle juice was good to drink after exercising.
 They just knew that it seemed to help relieve cramps.

 They were right.
 It appears to help with muscle cramps, plus more.
 Here’s a look at 10 healthy benefits of drinking pickle juice.

 Dehydrated men experienced faster relief from muscle cramps after drinking pickle juice, according to a study published in Medicine & Science in Sports & Exercise.

 About 1/3 cup of pickle juice is all it took to have this effect.
 Pickle juice relieved cramps more than drinking the same amount of water.
 It also helped more than drinking nothing at all.

 This could be because the vinegar in pickle juice may help with rapid pain relief.
 Vinegar may help stop nerve signals that make tired muscles cramp.

 For most people, drinking water for hydration after a workout is fine.
 Water is probably all you need if you’re exercising moderately or for an hour or less.